Ofield Dukes Multicultural Student Award

 Required Application Materials:

-*A completed scholarship application.
+*A completed online scholarship application form.

 *A recommendation letter of no more than two pages from a faculty member or adviser.